springernature/frontend-playbook/css/how-we-write-css.md

 ## Rules

-We implement the following rules to define the content at each level:
+We implement the following rules within each level:

 #### 10 Settings
 * Contains _only_ variable definitions